 may request the Board to transfer the benefit or payment, and earnings, to another scheme or to another superannuation fund and the Board is to comply with that request.

+(2) A GESB Super Member may request the Board to transfer the member’s benefit to a superannuation fund that is not a scheme and the Board is to comply with that request.

 [Regulation 120 inserted in Gazette 13 Apr 2007 p.
-1656.]
+1656; amended in Gazette 17 Jan 2012 p.
+472-3.]

 121. Payment of death benefits